Colombia

 Help children in shantytowns or isolated areas on the borders of Colombia to live their childhood, to get out of violence, and to create a generation of responsible adults.

-Operation of 7 toy libraries (toy librarians' salaries, toy supplies, staff training, maintenance and fitting out of buildings) and for the past two years, we have focused on travelling toy libraries among the Amazonian Indians, in Boyaca and in Choco.
-This is to reach the most isolated children in Colombia.
+We run 4 toy libraries (salaries for toy librarians, toy supplies, staff training, building maintenance and refurbishment) and we also use our travelling toy libraries to visit the Amazon Indians in Boyaca and Choco, in order to reach the most isolated children in Colombia.

-This project is run under the direction and control of our local coordinator, Françoise Bardon.
-Each child is followed by facilitators who help him or her to evacuate the violence experienced daily in the family.
-In Bogotá, for example, football, basketball and table tennis championships are organised to attract the 13-year-olds who wander the streets.
-Children also benefit from a school support programme and a baby toy library welcomes children under 4 years old and their parents.
+This project is run under the direction and supervision of our local coordinator, Françoise Bardon.
+Each child is monitored by local facilitators who help them to deal with the violence they experience on a daily basis in their families.
+In Bogotá in particular, football, basketball and table tennis championships are organised to attract the 13-year-olds who hang around on the streets.
+Children also benefit from an educational support programme, and a baby toy library is open to children under the age of 4 and their parents.

 Our partners :